AndyWanna/AndyWanna.github.io/_projects/dsd.md

 category: Hardware
 ---

-This project involved taking subsequent steps to accerlate an arbitrary vector function:
+This project involved taking subsequent steps to accelerate an arbitrary vector function:
 $$ f(x) = \sum_{i=1}^{N} 0.5 \times x_i + x_i^2 \cos(\frac{x_i - 128}{128})$$ \\
 On a DE1-SoC FPGA board.

-The start of this project involved relatively small hardware/software additions and optimisation.
-The final steps resulted in major latency reduction by adding a custom instruction to the NIOSII softcore processor via a bespoke digital block, including a CORDIC function in hardware.
+The start of this project involved relatively small hardware/software additions and optimization.
+The final steps resulted in major latency reduction by adding a custom instruction to the NIOS-II soft-core processor via a bespoke digital block, including a CORDIC function in hardware.

-Here are some of the optimisation that resulted in the largest speed gains:
+Here are some of the optimization that resulted in the largest speed gains:
-- Custom CORDIC hardware block with optimised iterations/wordlength
+- Custom CORDIC hardware block with optimized iterations/word-length
-- Specialised Floating-Point power of 2 divider
+- Specialized Floating-Point power of 2 divider
 - Optimum instruction and data cache sizes